Updated June 2021.

 - Species: Pricing is based heavily on supply and demand, in that some types of wood are much scarcer than others.
-For example, Walnut and Chestnut are very rare and hard to find in comparison to Mixed Hardwoods or Heart Pine.
+For example, Reclaimed Chestnut and Old Growth Heart Pine are very rare and hard to find in comparison to Mixed Hardwoods or White Pine.

 - Width/Length: If a customer wants all wide and long boards it will be considerably more expensive than it would be if they wanted random lengths and widths.
 This is because wide and long boards are a lot harder to find and produce.

 - Grade: There are many grading characteristics such as growth rings, knots, nail holes, worm holes, heartwood content, grain orientation, etc. More character included = lower price.
 More character excluded = higher price.

 - The more specific the needs of the customer, the more the price is elevated.
 Simply put, the more lenient the customer’s preferences are, the less the product will cost.